ImWesAdams/personal-projects/student_dropout_success/writeup.md

 The dataset used for this project is the ["Predict Students' Dropout and Academic Success" dataset](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success) from the UCI Machine Learning Repository.
 It contains various student academic performance indicators, and the goal is to predict whether a student will drop out or succeed academically.

 ## Background
 I've used both Neural Nets and Ensemble (Forest, XGBoost) models for some predictive analytics tasks before.
 In non-critical business tasks, I've tended to use Ensemble models for their ease of programming, training, and diagnosing.
-In this instance, I wanted to train models on the same (relatively straightforward) dataset and see which has a higher ceiling.
+In this instance, I wanted to train models on the same (relatively straightforward) dataset and see which has a higher performance ceiling.

 ## Objective
 I wanted to spend no more than 1 Sunday designing two models and testing their performance: